 - See the H5P Canvas tutorials on how to add interactive content to your Canvas course.

 - See the H5P Content tutorials on which interactive content is available, when to use it, and how.

-Teaching staff who want to use H5P or would like to know more can contact us or your e-learning specialist
+Teaching staff who want to use H5P or would like to know more can contact us or the faculty's e-learning specialist.